Offering a paw can help a fellow pup manage their anxiety a bit easier.

 Be patient.
 It is not always the case that you will at once know the full story.
 PAHs might have certain reasons why they are finding it difficult to come out, socialise and ask for help when they are feeling uneasy.
 Just offer your paws and be there for that one individual that may want to open up later.

 Behave as you usually do together.
 Don’t be afraid to offer physical contact.
-A hug, a nuzzle, a scritch or even a gentle belly rub can help a lot.
+A hug, a nuzzle, a scritch or even a gentle belly rub can help a lot, but ask first.

 Give PAHs some space when they ask for it even when they are first out in a social situation.
 Don’t pressurise them, don’t force someone to get help.
 This will make them feel vulnerable, with less power and lesser ability to speak for themselves.